New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: Beam normal spin asymmetry

 where we adopt the choice $\varepsilon_{0123} = +1$ for the antisymmetric Levi-Civita tensor.
 In the c.m. frame the four-vector $n^\mu$ can be expressed as $\hat n^\mu = (0, \mathbf{ \hat n})$, with $\mathbf{\hat n}$ the unit three-vector normal to the scattering plane.
-One thus sees that the factor $\left( S \cdot \hat n\right)$ in Eq.~(\ref{eq:Bn}) leads to a non-zero single spin asymmetry for a polarization normal to the scattering plane.
+One thus sees that the factor $\left( \mathcal{S} \cdot \hat n\right)$ in Eq. \eqref{eq:Bn} leads to a non-zero single spin asymmetry for a polarization normal to the scattering plane.
 In the following the asymmetry is shown using the sign convention

-The normal beam spin asymmetry Eq.~(\ref{eq:Bn}) requires the absorptive (imaginary) part of the amplitude to be non-zero.
-Furthermore one notices that an amplitude containing a pseudoscalar exchange - $P$ term in Eq.~(\ref{eq:expand}) - does not contribute to $B_n$.
-In the following sections we will discuss subsequently the QED contribution to $B_n$ as well as the $s$-channel resonance excitation of a BSM dark sector messenger particle of different quantum numbers.
+The normal beam spin asymmetry Eq.~\eqref{eq:Bn} requires the absorptive (imaginary) part of the amplitude to be non-zero.
+Furthermore, one notices that an amplitude containing a pseudoscalar exchange—the $P$ term in Eq.~\eqref{eq:expand}—does not contribute to $B_n$, as all resulting Dirac traces involving $\gamma^5$ identically vanish in the cross section difference $d\sigma_{\uparrow} - d\sigma_{\downarrow}$, given the three unpolarized leptons and the spin projection operator.